basilfx/EFM2RIOT/README.md

 * [SLWSTK6220A](dist/doc/SLWSTK6220A.md) &mdash; EZR32 Wonder Gecko (untested)

 ## TODO
+* General: find out which MCUs are limited to run RIOT-OS.
-* Add support for DMA in peripheral drivers
+* General: add support for DMA in peripheral drivers.
-* I2C: use interrupts for transfer
+* I2C: use interrupts for transfer.
-* Timer: add LEUART peripherals
+* Timer: add LEUART peripherals.

 ## FAQ